It Takes Two (game show): NBC

-The original series replaced the Ed McMahon game show Snap Judgment and ran against sitcom reruns on CBS.
-Numerous NBC affiliates tape-delayed or preempted the show in favor of local homemaker's shows or syndicated programming, although the series ran over a full year due to its popularity.
+The original series replaced the Ed McMahon game show Snap Judgment and ran against reruns of The Lucy Show on CBS.
+Some NBC affiliates tape-delayed or preempted the show in favor of local homemaker's shows or syndicated programming, although the series ran over a full year due to its popularity.
 On Monday, August 3, 1970, the show was replaced by Dinah's Place, a women's talk/variety/homemaker's half-hour hosted by entertainer Dinah Shore.

 The Family Channel

 The revival ran on The Family Channel from March 10 to May 30, 1997, and was hosted by Dick Clark (who appeared on the NBC series with his wife) with Burton Richardson announcing.

-The series was produced by Mark Phillips Philms & Telephision with Phillips serving as Executive Producer.
+The series was produced by Mark Phillips Philms & Telephision (who had the rights to the Ralph Andrews library) with Phillips serving as Executive Producer.
 Rich de Michele was producer while Gary Jonke was the writer and was also the last game show to premiere under The Family Channel until the network became FOX Family Channel in August 1998.